-NSW Crown Holiday Parks Land Manager, trading as Reflections Holiday Parks, is overseen by a skills-based Board appointed on 1 July 2015 until 30 April 2020.
-Members of the Trust Board were appointed following a search and public advertising process conducted by Crown Lands.
+NSW Crown Holiday Parks Land Manager, trading as Reflections Holiday Parks, is overseen by a skills-based Board, which was originally appointed on 1 July 2015 until 30 April 2020.
+On 1 May 2020, four (4) new Directors were appointed following a search and public advertising process conducted by Crown Lands.
 Members bring a wealth of expertise, skills and knowledge in corporate governance, financial management, tourism, legal, environmental management and community engagement.

 Wendy Machin brings to the Board years of experience in the travel and tourism sectors.
 She also brings more than a decade of leadership experience from senior roles on Government and mutual Boards.
 She is passionate about promoting NSW and is excited about the opportunity to lead the Crown Holiday Parks Trust Board as it brings to holiday makers even better services and facilities.

 Ms Machin is a Graduate of the Australian Institute of Company Directors, holds a Masters of Commerce from the University of NSW (UNSW) and has completed a Bachelor of Arts (Communications) from the University of Technology, Sydney (UTS).Currently the Deputy President of the NRMA, Ms Machin was President for six years.
 She is also the Independent Chair of the Customer Owned Banking Association, the Deputy Chair of ANCAP (Australasian New Car Assessment Program), sits on the Destination NSW Board and is a member of the ANZ Stadium Advisory Committee.

 Ms Machin was the first woman National Party MP in the NSW Legislative Assembly.
 Between 1985 and 1996 she served as a Cabinet Minister, Shadow Minister and as Deputy Speaker of the House.
 She has run her own consulting business and has also worked in-house in a range of companies and industry associations.